Best Heart Rate Variability Devices with Optical Sensor for Research

 Whoop Strap 4.0 is primarily aimed at athletes and consumers, but its continuous HRV monitoring makes it suitable for recovery and sleep-related research as well.
 With a sleek, screenless design, it gathers HRV and other health metrics and delivers detailed insights through a subscription-based app.
 However, it’s more geared toward consumer use, which limits its direct application in scientific research.

-• Subscription fee required for full access to app features.
+• Requires a subscription fee to unlock all app features.

 4. Oura Ring